 Back to the whole “tv is a tool I use” thing: that also means that we (myself and my husband) “control” the TV.

-Not in a scary overlord sort of way, but in a gentle, loving, I know what’s best for your growing child brain because I’m an adult sort of way.
+Not in a scary overlord sort of way, but in a gentle, loving, I know what’s best for our family because I’m an adult sort of way.
 Kind of like how we don’t let them eat candy all day long.